 The table below summarizes the development of key operational targets and metrics for the total portfolio for the period from June 2016 up to December 2019 (amounts are in €billion).
-Note that the data reported for June 2016 and June 2017 are actual:
+Note that "NPLs" refer to loans more than 90 dpd.
+Data reported for June 2016 and June 2017 are actual: